BunnyWay/BunnyCDN.Net.Storage/README.md

 <br/>

 ## Listing objects:
 Get a list of of all objects on the given path.
+Returns a List<StorageObject> collection.
 ```c#
 var objects = await bunnyCDNStorage.GetStorageObjectsAsync("/storagezonename/");
 ```